 In the virtual world, the equivalents are hardware security modules.

-Farshad advises understanding if the exchange use HSM or hardware security modules to protect keys and secrets.
+Farshad advises understanding if the platform uses HSM or hardware security modules to protect keys and secrets.
 You should get an idea if they do application security assessments, design reviews and pen testing, and whether these reviews are conducted annually.

-You should also look for robust AML/KYC procedures at cryptocurrency exchanges, that can act as a deterrent to crypto criminals.
+You should also look for robust AML/KYC procedures at cryptocurrency trading platforms, that can act as a deterrent to crypto criminals.
 According to Chainalysis.com, AML/KYC checks can reduce or prevent the use of stolen cryptocurrency by discouraging distribution through the exchange by criminals.

 Is that email legit?
 Maybe not.